 I show that centered propositions pose a serious problem for Lewis's Principal Principle, and I solve the problem by proposing that centered propositions can be objectively chancy.

-I explore three different accounts of why it is more objectively valuable theorize in terms of natural properties than to theorize in terms of non-natural properties.
+I develop three different accounts of why it is more objectively valuable theorize in terms of natural properties than to theorize in terms of non-natural properties.

 Explanatory Circles (2024).
 Studies in History and Philosophy of Science 108: 84-92.